Best Times of Day to Fish

 Early Morning

 The hour before sunrise and the two hours after are often the single best window of the day.
 The water is cool and calm, light is low, and fish move shallow to feed.
 This is when topwater fishing is at its best and when big fish let their guard down.
+It pays to have your fishing technique dialed in before first light, because the window is short.

 Evening